nikhil550/fabric-ca-k8s/README.md

-# Hyperledger Fabric on IBM CLoud
+# Hyperledger Fabric on IBM Cloud

 ## Connect to your IBM Kubernetes service